Canva Review — All the Pros and Cons

 A new Canva app has been made available for the popular Shopify ecommerce platform, however — ‘Shopify Sync.’
 This lets you add images from Shopify to your Canva designs (unfortunately however, when we went to test it, it was suffering from a connection error and wasn’t working properly).

-Email marketing services and CRM tools are fairly well catered for — integrations are available for popular tools like Mailchimp, Hubspot, Constant Contact and Activity Messenger.
+Email marketing services and CRM tools are fairly well catered for — integrations are available for popular tools like Mailchimp, Hubspot, Constant Contact and MailerLite.

 Using Canva on mobile phones